adferrand/rsbtbackup/README.md

     mybackup.backup(args1)
     mybackup.backup(args2)

-* As an standalone executable
+* As a standalone executable

 Initiate the backup directories :